Ruby on Rails vs PHP: The Top Choice For Your Web Application

 Skilled developers are hard to find.
 While Ruby is an extremely powerful programming language, the level of difficulty that it comes with makes it difficult to master which makes the task of hiring Ruby developers difficult.
 The imbalance in the demand-supply ratio also ensures that the cost of hiring Ruby developers is higher.
-And so, hire Ruby developers from companies like Arkenea that have the necessary experience in using RoR to create web applications and also have enough people to ensure your project is always sufficiently staffed.
+And so, hire Ruby developers from Ruby on Rails development companies like Arkenea that have the necessary experience in using RoR to create web applications and also have enough people to ensure your project is always sufficiently staffed.

 The hosting costs are also on the higher side in case of Ruby on Rails.
 Not all hosting services support Ruby on Rails and the ones that do charge premium hosting fees as well which rakes up the associated costs.
 The ones that provide cheaper hosting often run the application on older versions of Ruby on Rails which would negatively affect your application’s performance.

 Hosting applications with newer PHP versions also requires extensions called as PECL (PHP extension community library) and in order to install them, you need a dedicated server which also raises the costs and makes hosting of PHP applications comparable to Ruby on Rails.

 Verdict: While comparing PHP vs Ruby on Rails in terms of the development costs, Ruby on Rails emerges as the more expensive option.
 Developing and hosting PHP applications is always more cost effective than Ruby on Rails.